asiddi24/Siddiqui_et_al_JGR_Oceans_2024/README.md

 `git clone https://github.com/asiddi24/Siddiqui_et_al_JGR_Oceans_2024.git`

 Use the `environment.yml` file as your conda environment.
+This is the default enviornment used within [Sciserver](https://www.sciserver.org/).
+It is optimized to work with [Oceanpsy](https://github.com/hainegroup/oceanspy/blob/main/sciserver_catalogs/environment.yml)

 The folder `figs/` contains static images created in the notebooks.